FuelLabs/fuel-specs/specs/protocol/abi.md

 ### A Simple Example

-Below is a simple example showing how the JSON ABI for an example that does not use generic types or complex types.
+Below is a simple example showing how the JSON ABI for an example that does not use generic or complex types.
 We will later go over more complex examples.

 ```rust
 abi MyContract {